Bitsage-Network/BitSage-Cairo-Smart-Contracts/airdrop/airdrop_plan.md

    - Compute their addresses (no need to deploy immediately to receive ERC20 balances)
    - Write the resulting addresses into `recipients.json`

-2. Review `recipients.json` and decide per-recipient amount (default: 100,000 CIRO each)
+2. Review `recipients.json` and decide per-recipient amount (default: 100,000 SAGE each)

 3. Run the airdrop:
    - Execute `./airdrop.sh` (it loops over `recipients.json` and submits `transfer` calls)